shenanigans/node-doczar/README.md

 local scope are treated as local names and documented (or not) depending on the value of the `--locals` argument.
 By default, no local values are documented.
 Node conventions such as `global` and `exports` are supported and a skeleton of the standard library will be injected during analysis.
- When a typical Browser/CommonJS/AMD compatibility shim is used, the browser context version of the file will be documented.
+When a typical Browser/CommonJS/AMD compatibility shim is used, the CommonJS version of the file will be loaded.

 #### `--root`
 Sets the default module path for files that are selected directly by the `--in` argument.
 Further